Turkey Vulture- Buzzard

 For more information from the USGS (United States Geological Survey)

-Turkey Vultures, click here.
+on the Turkey Vultures, click here.